Security at OriginChain.

 - + LLM prompt-injection that escapes the plan compiler and reaches storage

-- + Cryptographic or integrity flaws in the WAL, checkpoint, FTS postings, vector graph, or backup format
+- + Cryptographic or integrity flaws in the durability, recovery, full-text, vector, or backup subsystems

 - + Bypass of per-tenant rate-limit / quota or per-API-key bucket accounting